 Many mainland cities – including Beijing, Shanghai, Guangzhou, Kunming and Chengdu – have no restrictions on where foreigners can reside, though either you or your landlord must register with the local PSB.
-Property rental is inexpensive if you avoid purpose-built foreign enclaves – two-bedroom flats cost upwards of ¥1500 a month, though ¥10,000 and above is more likely in a city like Shanghai.
+Property rental is relatively inexpensive if you avoid purpose-built foreign enclaves.
 The easiest way to find accommodation is to go through an agent, who will generally charge one month’s rent as a fee.
-There are plenty who advertise in expat magzines and online.
+There are plenty who advertise in expat magazines and online.

-The standard teaching salary for a foreigner is ¥3500 per month for a bachelor’s degree, ¥4000 for a master’s degree and ¥5000 for a doctorate.
+The standard teaching salary for a foreigner – though this is heavily dependent on your location in China – is around ¥5500 per month for a bachelor’s degree, ¥7500 for a master’s degree and ¥10,000 for a doctorate.
 This isn’t enough to put much away, but you should also get subsidized on-campus accommodation, plus a fare to your home country – one-way for a single semester and a return for a year’s work.
-The workload is usually fourteen hours a week and, if you work a year you get paid through the winter holiday.
+The workload is usually fourteen hours a week, and if you work a year you get paid through the winter holiday.
 Most teachers find their students keen, hard-working, curious and obedient, and report that it is the contact with them that makes the experience worthwhile.
 That said, avoid talking about religion or politics in the classroom as this can get them into trouble.
-You’ll earn more – up to ¥12,000 a month – in a private school, though be aware of the risk of being ripped off by a commercial agency (you might be given more classes to teach than you’d signed up for, for example).
+You’ll earn more – say ¥12,000 a month – in a private school, though be aware of the risk of being ripped off by a commercial agency (you might be given more classes to teach than you’d signed up for, for example).
 Check out the institution thoroughly before committing yourself.

 Many universities in China now host substantial populations of Western students, especially in Beijing, Shanghai and Xi’an.
-Indeed, the numbers of foreigners at these places are so large that in some ways you’re shielded from much of a “China experience”, and you may find smaller centres like Chengdu and Kunming offer both a mellower pace of life and more contact with Chinese outside the campus.
+Indeed, the numbers of foreigners at these places are so large that in some ways you’re shielded from much of a “China experience”, and you may find smaller centres offer both a mellower pace of life and more contact with Chinese outside the campus.

 Most foreign students come to China to study Mandarin, though there are many additional options available – from martial arts to traditional opera or classical literature – once you break the language barrier.
 Courses cost from the equivalent of US$2400 a year, or US$800 a semester.
 Hotel-style campus accommodation costs around US$10 a day; most people move out as soon as they speak enough Chinese to rent a flat.

 Your first resource is the nearest Chinese embassy, which can provide a list of contact details for Chinese universities offering the courses you are interested in; most universities also have English-language websites.
-Be aware, however, that promotional material may have little bearing on what is actually provided; though teaching standards are good, university administration departments are often confused or misleading places.
+Be aware, however, that promotional material may have little bearing on what is actually provided.
+Though teaching standards themselves are high at Chinese universities, the administration departments are often confused or misleading places.
 Ideally, visit the campus first and be wary of paying course fees up front until you’ve spoken to a few students.

 There is plenty of work available for foreigners in mainland Chinese cities, where a whole section of expat society gets by as actors, cocktail barmen, Chinglish correctors, models, freelance writers and so on.
 To really make any money here, however, you need either to be employed by a foreign company or start your own business.

-AFS Intercultural Programs w www.afs.org.
+AFS Intercultural Programs afs.org.
 Intercultural exchange organization whose China offerings include academic and cultural exchanges that are anywhere from one month to a year long.

-Council on International Educational Exchange (CIEE) w www.ciee.org.
-Leading NGO offering study programs and volunteer projects around the world.
+Council on International Educational Exchange (CIEE) ciee.org.
+Leading NGO offering study programmes and volunteer projects around the world.
 China options include: an academic semester or year abroad; a gap year (US students only); summer study; and paid teaching for a semester or year.

-Main post offices are open daily between about 8am and 8pm; smaller offices may keep shorter hours or close at weekends.
+Main post offices are open daily, usually from 8am–8pm; smaller offices may keep shorter hours or close at weekends.
 As well as at post offices, you can post letters in green postboxes, though these are rare outside big cities.

 To send parcels, turn up with the goods you want to send and the staff will sell you a box and pack them in for ¥15 or so.
 Once packed, but before the parcel is sealed, it must be checked at the customs window and you’ll have to complete masses of paperwork, so don’t be in a hurry.
 If you are sending valuable goods bought in China, put the receipt or a photocopy of it in with the parcel, as it may be opened for customs inspection farther down the line.

-Street maps are available in China from street kiosks, hotel shops and bookshops for almost every town and city.
+Street maps for almost every town and city in China are available from kiosks, hotel shops and bookshops.
 Most are in Chinese only, showing bus routes, hotels, restaurants and tourist attractions; local bus, train and flight timetables are often printed on the back as well.
 The same vendors also sell pocket-sized provincial road atlases, again in Chinese only.